-COURSE CATALOG 2018-2019
+COURSE CATALOG 2019-2020

 Subject Code Course Number Title Description Default Credit Hours ADR 6410 Alternative Dispute Resolution This course presents the theory and practice of negotiation, mediation, and arbitration that constitute the foundation of alternative dispute resolution (ADR) through lecture and simulations.
 Examines the different theories and approaches to ADR, as well as the wide range of issues that arise in the selection and application of these dispute resolution techniques.
-3 ADR 412 Mediation Examines the nature of mediation and explores theoretical and practical aspects of the process.
+3 ADR 6412 Mediation Examines the nature of mediation and explores theoretical and practical aspects of the process.
 The course analyzes each component of the mediation process and provides students with the opportunity to apply theories and skills in simulation exercises.
-ADR 6413 Mediation Advocacy Designed to teach students how to be effective advocates in the mediation setting.
+2 ADR 6413 Mediation Advocacy Designed to teach students how to be effective advocates in the mediation setting.
 Students will learn to counsel clients for mediation, how to prepare a mediation plan, select a mediator, as well as effective participation in mediation.
 2 ADR 6415 Environmental Dispute Resolution Explores the range of processes that are used to resolve environmental disputes with particular emphasis on consensual processes such as negotiation and mediation.
 Instruction will be based on lectures and discussions of the theory of dispute resolution and environmental law and simulations to practice the skills needed to resolve environmental disputes.
-ADR 6416 Negotiating Environmental Agreement Examines the use of consensual processes such as negotiation and mediation to resolve environmental disputes and manage environmental conflict.
-Instruction will be through lectures to discuss the theory of dispute resolution and through simulations to practice the skills.
-2 ADR 6420 Negotiation This interactive workshop examines the dynamics, constraints, and skills of the negotiation process.
+3 ADR 6420 Negotiation This interactive workshop examines the dynamics, constraints, and skills of the negotiation process.
 It focuses equally on the use of negotiation in planning and dispute resolution.
 Students learn specific techniques through simulation experiences, and issues related to the use of negotiation are addressed through classroom discussions.
-2 ADR 6450 Advanced Dispute Resolution Writing Seminar This seminar provides an opportunity to explore emerging issues in dispute resolution through research and writing.
-The goal is to produce a publishable quality article.
+2 BUS 6218 Introduction to Start Up Law This course offers an introduction to the legal skills and knowledge needed to provide entrepreneurs and emerging start-ups with legal guidance.
+Using innovate legal tools and processes, the course simulates the legal guidance considerations necessary to launch an enterprise through simulated exercises with triple bottom line companies.
+The concentration on triple bottom line companies that impact environmental issues and social justice creates the opportunity to explore public benefit enterprise concepts that bring both mainstream and distinct legal concerns to light.
 2